joedziekan/joedziekan.github.io/_posts/2018-06-11-LuckyBucky.md

 *Avionics Bay*

 I used a dremel tool and fast reacting epoxy to machine and assemble the avionics bay.
-This mounting fixture was machined within tolerance to allow a tight fit into the rockets body.
+This mounting fixture was machined within tolerance to allow a tight fit into the rocket's body.

 <img src="{{ site.url }}{{ site.baseurl }}/images/avionics.jpg" alt="Avionics Bay">